DocsBlog

 })

-The createCerberusConfig function adds the recommended Cerberus settings and any additional settings you pass into it.
+The createCerberusConfig function adds the required Cerberus config settings to PandaCSS along with any additional settings you pass into it.

 The createCerberusPreset function does the same except on the preset level.

-Step 3 - Update your root layout to trigger Cerberus
+Step 4 - Update your root layout to initiate Cerberus

 Because Cerberus provides multiple themes and modes out of the box, you need to initialize your root layout to trigger the default options you want to use.